gundermanc/gunderscript-2/README.md

 game engine scripting language, Unix command shell, or general purpose scripting environment.

-## Case Western Reserve University Senior Project
-This project is Christian Gunderman's senior project in Computer Science bachelors of science degree.
-The main focus of this project is to create a very solid, extremely well tested scripting engine that is easy to embed into an existing C++ CMAKE project.
-Emphasis is given to testing, software engineering principles, cross platform compatibility, and ongoing value after graduation.

-This project will ideally become a community alternative to Lua, Squirrel, and Javascript in the years to come.

 ## Roadmap and progress:
 Below is a high level over view of the ongoing road map.
 For specific work items, please see the Github issues page.